Russ-Holloway/CoPA-Analytics/POLICE_FORCE_DEPLOYMENT_GUIDE.md

-# CoPPA Analytics - Police Force Deployment Guide
+# College of Policing - Policing Assistant Analytics - Police Force Deployment Guide

 ## 🚔 For Police Force IT Teams

-This guide explains how any police force can deploy CoPPA Analytics in their Azure tenant.
+This guide explains how any police force can deploy College of Policing - Policing Assistant Analytics in their Azure tenant.

 ## 📋 Prerequisites

 ### What You Need:
-1. **Existing CoPPA Chatbot** with Cosmos DB deployment
+1. **Existing College of Policing - Policing Assistant Chatbot** with Cosmos DB deployment
 2. **Azure Subscription** with appropriate permissions
 3. **Admin Email Address** for receiving analytics reports
 4. **5-10 minutes** for deployment